Dynamic Clearing and Contagion in Financial Networks: The Static Eisenberg-Noe Model as a Differential System

 A single sample path for each dynamic setting is provided.
-In each plot we reduce the equity of the societal node by 100 so that it begins with an initial wealth of 0, but more importantly so that it can easily be displayed on the same plot as the other 4 institutions.
-First, we point out that, as indicated by the circles at the terminal time in each plot, the terminal wealths of the continuous-time setting match up with the clearing wealths in the static model.
-We further note that in the deterministic setting (Figure~\ref{fig:EN-BB0}) and the low volatility setting (Figure~\ref{fig:EN-BB1}) the order of defaults is maintained.
-However, in the high volatility setting (Figure~\ref{fig:EN-BB5}) the order of defaults given by the fictitious default algorithm no longer holds. \end{example}
+In each plot we reduce the equity of the societal node by 100 so that it begins with an initial cash account of 0, but more importantly so that it can easily be displayed on the same plot as the other 4 institutions.
+First, we point out that, as indicated by the circles at the terminal time in each plot, the terminal cash accounts of the continuous-time setting match up with the clearing cash accounts in the static model.
+We further note that in the deterministic setting (Figure~\ref{fig:EN-BB0}) and the low volatility setting (Figure~\ref{fig:EN-BB1}) the order of delinquencies is maintained.
+However, in the high volatility setting (Figure~\ref{fig:EN-BB5}) the order of delinquencies given by the fictitious default algorithm no longer holds. \end{example}